Security Media Publishing Limited

 The Advertiser warrants and undertakes that:

-(a) it will be responsible for obtaining and paying for all necessary licences and consents for the publication of any materials contained in any Advertisement;
+(a) it will be responsible for obtaining and paying for all necessary licences and consents for the publication of any materials contained in any Advertisement or editorial submission;

-(b) no Advertisement will infringe the Intellectual Property rights or other rights or be defamatory to any third party or the Publisher;
+(b) no Advertisement or editorial submission will infringe the Intellectual Property rights or other rights or be defamatory to any third party or the Publisher;

-(d) all Advertisements provided will be in compliance with Applicable Laws.
+(d) all Advertisements and editorial submissions provided will be in compliance with Applicable Laws.

 8.1 The Advertiser will indemnify and keep indemnified the Publisher against all losses, claims, liabilities, costs, charges, expenses and damages (of any kind irrespective of whether they were reasonably foreseeable or avoidable) incurred or suffered by the Publisher arising from the breach of the warranties set out above or in any manner whatsoever including as a result of or arising out of the publication of any Advertisement or other materials provided by or published on or on behalf of the Advertiser.